okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 1. If you’re using Postman to test, select the **List Users** `GET` request to the `/api/v1/users` endpoint to get back a list of all users.
 2. On the **Header** tab, remove the existing Okta API token (SSWS Authorization API Key).
 3. Click the **Authorization** tab and from the **Type** dropdown box, select **OAuth 2.0**.
 4. On the right, paste the access token into the **Access Token** box and click **Send**.
-The response should contain an array of all the users associated with your app.
+The response should contain an array of all the users who are associated with your app.
 This depends on the user's permissions.

 **Example Request**